 And, to make the scenario more worrisome, some of the industry thought leaders feel that it would take another 9 months to 12 months before we find ourselves into an another – and much bigger – bubble burst.

 How about Indian market?

 The Indian retail industry, during the time of retail boom, was priced at a size of $200 billion.
 At current times, most big Indian retailers are bleeding, unable to reach anywhere near the expected market size.

-The startup boom has reached the shores of India too, as a number of companies without much earnings to show are able to raise millions of dollars.
-Top companies like Flipkart, SnapDeal, Jabong, PayTM and others are commanding billion plus valuations.
+The startup boom has come to the shores of India too, as a number of companies, without much earnings to show, are able to raise millions of dollars.
+Top companies like Flipkart, SnapDeal, Jabong, PayTM and others are commanding billion-plus valuations.

 Flipkart now commands a valuation of over $11 billion now.
 Looking at the loss figure the whole scenario smells of an investment bubble.
 Every new day one hears of more and more companies hitting the billion dollar valuations.

 OlaCabs, which has recently secured a fresh funding round of $315 million, is exploring new avenues to generate positive revenue.
 To compete with Uber, the Indian counterpart has to leave enough of money in their customers pocket and provide services at a loss in the name of customer acquisition.
 But how many customers will stay loyal to the service once the honeymoon period is over and OlaCabs starts charging with adequate profit margin?